Trams in Europe: Finland

 In Finland, there have been four cities with trams: Helsinki, Turku, Viipuri and Tampere.
 Of the three older systems only Helsinki has retained its tram network.
 The system has operated continuously since 1891 and it was fully electrified by 1901.
 Currently there are 10 tram lines on 89.5 kilometres of track.
 Around 200,000 passengers use the tram network each weekday and within the inner city of Helsinki trams have established a position as the main form of public transport.
 The network is being actively developed, with a new line opened in 2008 and more lines planned to connect new residential areas to be built in 2009–2015.
 In 2009, the city invited bids for manufacturers to produce 40 new low-floor trams, with an option for further 50 available.

 The City of Tampere begun construction of a tram network in early 2017, with phase 1 from the city centre to Hervanta, and the University Hospital.
 The first phase of the tram system was opened in 2021.
-Construction of phase 2, from the city centre to Lentävänniemi in the west, begun in 2021 and is expected to be completed in 2024.
+Construction of phase 2, from the city centre to Lentävänniemi in the west, begun in 2021 and was completed in the beginning of 2025.

 The cities of Oulu and Turku have started the planning of tram networks.
 Turku has accepted The Light Rail Network of Turku's principal plan as obeyed normatively.
 Even though Oulu's vice mayor rejected the idea, the city included it in The Zoning Scheme of New Oulu as "normative" and "necessary".

 France

-Despite the closure of most of France's tram systems in previous decades, a rapidly growing number of France's major cities boast new tram networks, including Paris (the largest French network), Lyon, Marseille, Nantes, Strasbourg, Grenoble, Montpellier, Saint-Étienne and Besançon.
-Since the 1990s, tram systems have been introduced, or expanded, in twenty-seven towns and cities.
+After the closure of most of France's tram systems in previous decades, by 1971 only the network in Saint-Étienne, Marseille and Lille.
+A rapidly growing number of France's major cities boast new tram networks, including Paris (the largest French network), Lyon, Marseille, Nantes, Strasbourg, Grenoble, Montpellier, and Besançon.
+Since the 1990s, tram systems have been introduced, or expanded, in twenty-eight towns and cities.
 Many experiments, such as ground level power supply in Bordeaux, avoiding the need for overhead line equipment, or trolleybus-tram-BRT hybrids in Nancy and Caen with Bombardier Guided Light Transit.
 Smaller cities like Avignon are now running tram lines too.